 When ash build-up becomes excessive in the fire chamber shake the firebars by pushing and pulling the riddling rod repeatedly.
-The riddling rod is located under the base at the left side of the stove (see Fig. 15).
+The riddling rod is located under the base at the left side of the stove.

 DISPOSAL OF ASHES

 Your stove is provided with a steel ashpan.
 This ashpan should be emptied every day.